Are you looking to start a telemedicine business? Right now is your best chance to start one.

-Stay on top on privacy and security considerations
+7. Stay on top on privacy and security considerations

 Healthcare data is subject to stringent privacy and security protections.
 If your telemedicine platform collects, stores and transmits protected health information (PHI) in any form, you need to ensure that you stay compliant to the HIPAA law.

 Encryption of data, choosing a HIPAA compliant cloud service provider to host patient data, signing BAAs (business associate agreements) with all partners are some of the things you must do to stay compliant under HIPAA.

-Don’t miss out on the marketing
+8. Don’t miss out on the marketing

 Unless your patients know that availing telemedicine services is an option for them, they won’t choose that option.
 Marketing and raising awareness about your telemedicine business is something that health practitioners usually miss out on.

 Announce the launch of your telemedicine platform on your website, blog and social media channels to make sure that the message reaches your patients, both existing as well as the future ones.

-Collect the feedback and implement it in your practice
+9. Collect the feedback and implement it in your practice